-- ethaddr/fec addr is a MAC address of the board. - serverip is an IP address of the TFTP/NFS server. - loadaddr/rd_loadaddr is the kernel/initramfs image load address in memory. - bootfile is the name of the image file loaded by "dhcp" command, when you are using TFTP to load kernel. - bootcmd is the first variable to run after U-Boot boot. - bootargs is the kernel command line, which the bootloader passes to the kernel.
-As described in Kernel command line (bootargs), bootargs environment is optional for booti. boot.img already has bootargs.
-If you do not define the bootargs environment, it uses the default bootargs inside the image.
-If you have the environment, it is then used.
+- ethaddr/fec addr is a MAC address of the board. - serverip is an IP address of the TFTP/NFS server. - loadaddr/rd loadaddr is the kernel/initramfs image load address in memory. - bootfile is the name of the image file loaded by "dhcp" command, when you are using TFTP to load kernel.

+- bootcmd is the first variable to run after U-Boot boot. - bootargs is the kernel command line, which the bootloader passes to the kernel.
+As described in Kernel command line (bootargs), bootargs env is optional for booti. boot.img already has bootargs.
+If you do not define the bootargs env, it will use the default bootargs inside the image.
+If you have the env, it will be used.

-To use the default environment in boot.img, use the following command to clear the bootargs environment.
+If you want to use default env in boot.img, use the following command to clear the bootargs env.

 - > setenv bootargs

-- dhcp: get the IP address by BOOTP protocol, and load the kernel image (\$bootfile env) from the TFTP server.
+- dhcp: get ip address by BOOTP protocol, and load the kernel image (\$bootfile env) from TFTP server.

 - booti:

-booti command parses the boot.img header to get the zImage and ramdisk.
-It also passes the bootargs as needed (it only passes bootargs in boot.img when it cannot find "bootargs" var in your U-Boot environment).
+booti command will parse the boot.img header to get the zImage and ramdisk.
+It will also pass the bootargs as needed (it will only pass bootargs in boot.img when it can't find "bootargs" var in your U-Boot env).
 To boot from mmcX, do the following: